ManApart/quest-command/notes.md

 ### Inventory

-- Weapons have a type (tags like short, long, bow, dagger, etc)
-- Bag can hold x amount of weight, any type
-- Character can only hold so much weight.
 - Item could fit in bag weight but then bag be too heavy for character to move
-- Bags / armor can have equip slots for specific types.
-So a weapon holster can provide a slot but only for hatchets etc

-Item Containers
-- Give the player a starting pouch - equips to belt (front, back, left, or right)
-- Any target that is a creature has an inventory
 - Looking at a creature will say what the creature has equipped (is wearing)
 - Pickup/Place commands have optional count for item stacks